wuvt/wuvt-site/features.md

 - Top banner pulls currently playing data from quicktrack
 - There needs to be an Atom feed of some sort.

+# Trackman
+* Quicktrack replacement
+* DJ interface not yet implemented, but will be based on Quicktrack1
+* Submits automation submission from Winamp as before
+    * Submission URL has changed but everything else functions the same
+* All public APIs that were in use have been reimplemented identically, others removed
+    * Checked logs on sledge to ensure this
+    * RDS updates and everything else will work fine after switchover
+* Site automatically updated when track changes using events instead of polling
+* New "DJ set" model to clean up handling of show start/stop times
+* Playlist archive works as before, but with a calendar instead of a dropdown

 # Unspecified behavior
 - How to handle subcategories on the side nav
 - Our logo - I can't find a vector image.
 Does someone have one?
 Which version should we use (should it show "radio for everyone"/"90.7 fm" or not)?